bentonow/bento-node-sdk/README.md

 ### `PurchaseItem`

+In addition to the properties below, you can pass any other properties that you want as part of the `PurchaseItem`.

 | Property      | Type     | Default | Required |
 | ------------- | -------- | ------- | -------- |
 | product_sku   | `string` | _none_  | ❌       |